vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 ### Acquire an Auth0 access token

 To acquire an Auth0 access token, we will have to make create an HTTP request.
-The specifics for the request can be found under *Applications* -> *APIs* -> *Auth0 Management API*-> *Test*.
+The specifics for the request can be found under *Applications* > *APIs* > *Auth0 Management API*> *Test*.
 An example of how to implement this in .NET is shown below

 ```c#
     private async Task<string?> GetAuth0Token()